-Goldman, B., Cooper, D. A., & Kugler, T. (in press).
+Goldman, B., Cooper, D. A., & Kugler, T. (2019).
 Crime and punishment: A realistic group conflict theory approach to racial discrimination in hiring convicted felons.
-International Journal of Conflict Management.
+International Journal of Conflict Management, 30, 2-23.

 Schilke, O., & Rossman, G. (2018).
 It's only wrong if it's transactional: Moral perceptions of obfuscated exchange.
 American Sociological Review, 83, 1079-1107.

 Gabriel, A.S., Butts, M.M., Yuan, Z., Rosen, R.L., & Sliter, M.T.
 (2018).
 Further understanding incivility in the workplace: The effects of gender, agency, and communion.
 Journal of Applied Psychology, 103, 362-382.

 Welsh, D.T., Mai, K.M., Ellis, A.P.J., & Christian, M.S.
 (2018).
 Overcoming the effects of sleep deprivation on unethical behavior: An extension of integrated self-control theory.
 Journal of Experimental Social Psychology, 76, 142-154.